andrewctam/redis-clone/COMMANDS.md

 - `create`
     - Creates a new node.
 - `kill pid`
     - Kills the node with the specified pid.
+    - You can also use `kill leader` to kill the leader.
 - `shutdown`
     - Shuts down the server and stops all nodes.
 - `dist`